Bullying is a very talked about topic and is a problem for a number of children and adults in our society.

 Bringing children up in a caring and compassionate way, helps them to NOT be a bully.
 This is a fundamental way to prevent bullying and it is to lessen the number of bullies that children are exposed to.
-Some children will, despite their parents working very hard, will not grow up in a nurturing place due to circumstances such as
+Some children will, despite their parents working very hard, not grow up in a nurturing place due to circumstances such as:

 - Family financial status

 - Frequent relocation or movement of the family and loss of friends and supports

 - Exposure to war and conflict

 These children need a highly supportive community to help them feel valued and cared for, and this lessens the tendency for these children to be a bully.
 Most bullies are acting in a controlling, vindictive and manipulative way as they are not coping well with a part of their life.
 Recognising these children early and intervening with support will lessen their likelihood of being a bully.

 Providing rewards to children who care about others, show compassion, show patience and tolerance will allow children to feel proud of those qualities.
 Children learn best from positive rewards for positive behaviour.